stakater/til/istio/istio-usage-guidelines.md

 ## NOTES
 These notes are regarding the issue that might come up during istio deployment:

-* Some due to ungraceful deletion of istio helm release CRDs will not be removed properly.
+* Sometimes due to ungraceful deletion of istio helm release CRDs will not be removed properly.
 There are two ways to delete remaining CRDs.

   * `Method-1`: Use the command given below to get all the CRDs and delete them one by one:
   ```bash